jwrosewell/data-labels/Proposal.md

     subject to the same legal agreement.
 For example, the non-personal data of make and model of the device used by an individual organization might be shared under a different legal basis to the personal data of an individual when both are included in the same data structure.
-Another example; could be the legal basis for each individual enhanced identifier included in the request might be different.
+Another example could be the legal basis for each individual enhanced identifier included in the request might be different.
 4. Signal non-personal data - Most data protection laws require an impact